 4th Foreign Legion Repair Platoon

-In official sources, there isn’t any detailed mention of the platoon’s mission in Upper Volta.
-There wasn’t any war or military operation in West Africa at the time.
-However, after some research, we can see that France modernized the road network in the territory back then and strengthened the resources of the services responsible for maintaining the roads.
-Besides, a regional branch of the French Company for the Development of Textile Fibers (CFDT), a significant colonial company whose mission was to organize cotton cultivation, was located in Bobo-Dioulasso too.
-So there were probably a lot of cars, trucks and engines in the area to repair on daily basis.
+Official sources lack a detailed mention of the platoon’s mission in Upper Volta.
+Moreover, no war or military operation was taking place in West Africa at the time.
+However, research reveals that France modernized the region’s road network and strengthened the resources of the services responsible for road maintenance.
+In addition, a regional branch of the French Company for the Development of Textile Fibers (CFDT), a prominent state-owned company whose mission was to organize the cultivation of cotton, was located in Bobo-Dioulasso.
+Therefore, it is likely that many cars, trucks, machines, and other equipment were repaired in the area on a daily basis.

-What’s interesting, it’s the fact that the PRLE 4 was most likely the only European (i.e. consisting of white men) French unit stationed in Upper Volta at the time.
+For the record, the PRLE 4 was most likely the only “European” French unit (i.e., composed of white men) stationed in Upper Volta at the time.

-In October 1950, a second group of the 4th Repair Platoon arrived from Sidi Bel Abbes to AOF to be placed at Kati, a small town close to Bamako (in then Soudan, today’s Mali), some 310 miles (500 km) north-west of Bobo-Dioulasso.
-There also was a large road construction in the region back then (an important colonial road between Bamako and Bougouni, another town in current Mali).
+In October 1950, a second detachment of the 4th Repair Platoon arrived in AOF from Sidi Bel Abbes.
+It was posted in Kati, a small town close to Bamako (in then-Sudan, present-day Mali), around 310 miles (500 km) northwest of Bobo-Dioulasso.
+An important colonial road between Bamako and Bougouni, another town in present-day Mali, was constructed in the region back then.

-As we can read in an old Kepi Blanc magazine about the platoon:
+An old issue of Kepi Blanc magazine stated the following about the platoon:

 “The climate of the A.O.F. is hard, the heat is heavy.
-Nevertheless, the legionnaires give the maximum, and the works are always well executed.”
+Nevertheless, the legionnaires give the maximum, and the work is always well executed.”

-On August 5, the platoon arrived in Dakar, where the Kati detachment was already awaiting it.
-After a trip aboard a boat and two days of a rest in Casablanca in Morocco, the legionnaires of Captain Busière arrive by train in Sidi Bel Abbes on August 13, 1952.
+On August 5, the men arrived in Dakar, where the Kati detachment was awaiting them.
+After a boat trip and two days of rest in Casablanca, Morocco, Captain Busière’s legionnaires arrived in Sidi Bel Abbes by train on August 13, 1952.
 [1]

-1. For those using the awesome book of Tibor Szecsko about Legion badges and seeing slight differences in the info and dates: this article tracks original sources and thus the info and dates are a bit more accurate.
-Thank you for comprehension.
+1. To those who have read Tibor Szecsko’s excellent book on Legion badges and see slight differences in the provided information and data: This article follows older, original sources; therefore, the information and data should be a bit more accurate.
+Thank you for your understanding.

 ———